 The Heritage Walk is a 2.8-mile roundtrip trail along the Yantic River connecting historic downtown Norwich CT to the remarkable Uncas Leap Heritage Area.

 This project will utilize 21st Century technology to reach a broad audience.
 Each historic site located within on the trails will provide smart phone users with easy access to information about the various historical sites located along these routes.
 The web-based information can be sortable by type of story, type of asset, or a variety of other user-selected criteria, which will enable visitors to immerse themselves in the aspects of the story in which they are most interested.
 The GIS will enable proper coding to deliver these customized elements.

 Way-finding signs for the self-guided walking trails will direct sightseers along the route and informational signage will be located at each cultural site.
 Walking tour brochures complete with a trail map, color photos, trail information, and trail length / duration.
 The brochures will include information about local amenities.

 Self guided trail brochures can be picked up free of charge at:

-The Norwich Heritage and Regional Visitors’ Center, Norwich City Hall, Greater Norwich Area Chamber of Commerce, Otis Library, Slater Memorial Museum, and Leffingwell House Museum.
+The Norwich Heritage & Regional Visitors’ Center (at the outdoor information box), Norwich City Hall, Greater Norwich Area Chamber of Commerce, Otis Library, Slater Memorial Museum, and Leffingwell House Museum.

 Ideal Skate Shop of Norwich is selling Walk Norwich merchandise!
 The proceeds benefit the Norwich Historical Society and the Walk Norwich Project.